mohammadalhindi1/Net_Practice/README.md

 ### Goal

-This level has six communication goals:
+This level has six goals:

 ```text
 A <--> B